abdulrhmanALyousef/git-fix-cli/README.md

 # git-fix-cli
 ## introduction

-QuickFix is a tiny Java command-line helper that automates the common Git workflow for fast "fix bug" commits.
+QuickFix is a  Java command-line helper that automates the common Git workflow for fast "fix bug" commits.

 Instead of running three commands: